danielsaidi/website_danielsaidi/pages/music.md

 <article class="card">
   {% include cards/header.html title="Music" %}
   <p>
     Here are some of the bands that I have played with over the years, ranging from 1996 to today.
+I have only included bands that recorded and released anything.
   </p>
   <p>
-    If I ever start creating music again, you will find it on my currently inactive <a href="https://www.facebook.com/daniel.saidi.music/">Facebook page</a>.
+    Whenever I release something new, I add it to my <a href="https://www.facebook.com/daniel.saidi.music/">Facebook page</a>.
 I will also start uploading new rips of the songs in the pages below.
   </p>
 </article>